-Nothing beats the sound of a plugged in electric guitar.
-And as we stated with the acoustic guitar listings, the guitars in this list aren't beginner instruments by any means.
-These are solid, working musician's guitars from top name brands.
-Read our list of the best electric guitars under $750 in 2021.
+Nothing beats the sound of a plugged-in electric guitar.
+As we stated with these acoustic guitar listings, the guitars in this list aren't beginner instruments by any means, but they do come at a lower price point without sacrificing quality or performance.
+These are solid, working musician's guitars from top-name brands.
+Read our list of the best electric guitars under $750.

 If you’re looking for an electric guitar that sounds great whether you are playing in a jam or on stage, then you will need an instrument that has a quality sound.
 This article will discuss some of the features you need to consider in order to find the best mid- to high-end electric guitars for your needs.
 You will find that many manufacturers offer a wide range of models so that, if you have a particular need, you can probably find it on their product list.
 Furthermore, the information in this article should provide enough information to help you to select the ideal model for you.
 Our aim is to give you the necessary information so you make a more informed decision in making any purchase.

 American Songwriter delivers original review content that connects musicians of all skill level with outstanding products.
 We help people discover practical products that will improve their lives and are worth the investment, focusing on experience and real-life use cases.
 In the same way that readers trust American Songwriter to navigate music news, they also trust us to navigate the abundant world of internet shopping.
 General information about types of products and categories is provided here to assist readers in meeting their varied purchase needs and is not intended to represent the page author's endorsement in any way.

 Electric Guitar Buyer Tips

 Remember that electric guitars in this price range don’t necessarily have the highest output.
 Rather, they are designed to bridge the gap between the entry-level and high-end models.